ldi-github/shirates-core/README.md

 ## What and why Shirates?

 - The prototype of this framework was named SHIRATAMA Test Framework.
 We call open source version Shirates.
-- SHIRATAMA is Japanese sweets [Shiratama dango]
-- Shiratama dango looks like “O” (initial letter of OK)
+- SHIRATAMA is Japanese sweets [Shiratama dango], and it looks like “O” (initial letter of OK)

 ## Test code development environment